phan/docker/README.md

 All of Phan’s command line flags can be passed to `phan/docker`.

-## Configuring Stubs

-This aims to be a minimal docker image, and does not include many common extensions.

-See https://github.com/phan/phan/wiki/How-To-Use-Stubs#internal-stubs for how to generate stubs from installed extensions and configure phan to use those stubs if the extension is not installed.

 ## Example

 To create an “analysis.txt” in the current directory for further processing